JetBrains/kotlin/docs/fir/pcla.md

 For lambdas, there might be three kinds of situations:
 - There's some lambda which input types do not contain any not fixed type variables => might be analyzed in a regular way
-- For some lambda, some of the input types satisfy PCLA requirement (see [Entry-point to PCLA](#Entry-point-to-PCLA)) => might be analyzed in recursive PCLA mode
+- For some lambda, some of the input types satisfy PCLA requirement (see [Entry-point to PCLA](#Entry-point-to-PCLA)) => might be analyzed in recursive PCLA mode (see [Nested PCLA](#nested-pcla))
 - For all lambdas, all the input types are either proper or a top-level type variable (most complicated).

-In the third (and sometimes in the second) situation, we still start lambda analysis, but with the following modifications:
+In the third (and sometimes in the second) situation, we start regular lambda analysis, but with the following modifications:
 - If the lambda parameter has a type of some not fixed TV, we just leave it there.
 - If the receiver type of lambda is some type variable [on demand](#on-demand-variable-fixation).
 One of the options would be just leaving TV not fixed as for value parameter, but that seems meaningless because almost any call inside the lambda might require the member scope